jae-heo/jae-heo.github.io/en/_posts/2024-06-10-adding-comment-functionality-to-your-github-blog-using-utterances.md

 1. Visit the [Utterances website](https://utteranc.es/).
 2. Scroll down to the configuration section.

+{% include image.html src="/assets/img/utterances_configuration.png" alt="alt text" width="500" %}

-3. Select the repository you created for comments.
+3. Enter the repository you created for comments.
-4. Choose the issue term you want to use (e.g., pathname, URL, title).
+4. Select the issue term format.

+{% include image.html src="/assets/img/post_comment_example.png" alt="alt text" width="500" %}
+{% include image.html src="/assets/img/comment_issue_example.png" alt="alt text" width="700" caption="Example of an issue created when a comment is posted" %}

+5. Choose a theme that matches your blog.
-5. Copy the provided script.
+6. Copy the provided script.

+{% include image.html src="/assets/img/utterances_setting.png" alt="alt text" width="500" %}

 #### Step 3: Add Utterances to Your Jekyll Blog

 1. Open your Jekyll blog project.
 2. Navigate to the `_layouts` directory and open `post.html` (or the layout file you use for posts).
 3. Paste the Utterances script where you want the comments to appear.

-For example:
+{% include image.html src="/assets/img/layout_file_example.png" alt="alt text" width="500" caption="Example of a layout file" %}